Partner Sites

 To become a CPA in the US, you must first meet a set of specified CPA requirements which can vary from state to state.
 Before applying to sit your CPA exam, make sure to check your state's specific exam requirements.

-While an accounting degree is not required, many states will expect you to take a certain amount of accounting credits in order to qualify for the exam.
+While an accounting degree is not required, many states will expect you to take a certain amount of accounting credits to qualify for the exam.

-It is important to remember that once you pass the first CPA exam section, you have 18-months to pass the remaining three sections.
-If you don't pass all four within this time period then you could lose your exam credit for the sections you've already passed and will have to reapply for the test.
+It is important to remember that once you pass the first CPA exam section, you have 18 months to pass the remaining three sections.
+If you don't pass all four sections within this window, your score from the first section will be wiped and you will need to reapply for the test.

 READ: CPA Vs MBA: Why Not Both?